projf/projf-explore/graphics/ad-astra/README.md

 # Ad Astra

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[Ad Astra](https://projectf.io/posts/fpga-ad-astra/)**.
-New to graphics on FPGA?
-Check out our introductory post: [FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+Have fun.

 Included demos for iCEBreaker and Arty FPGA boards: